kolkhis/.dotfiles/packages.md

 ```

 ## Installing Different Versions with `apt`
-On Debian-based distros, you can specify the version number while
+On Debian-based distros, you can specify the version number with `=version` while
-installing with `apt`.
+installing with `apt`:
 ```bash
 sudo apt install screen=4.5.0
 ```